About this notice

 13. Information about us

-13.1.
-“Electroneum” means Electroneum Limited, a company registered in England and Wales under company number 10845797 with its registered office at Lyndean House, 30-34 Albion Place, Maidstone, Kent ME14 5DZ.
+13.2.
+Electroneum Limited, a company registered in England and Wales under company number 10845797 with its registered office at Lyndean House, 30-34 Albion Place, Maidstone, Kent ME14 5DZ (“Electroneum”).
+Electroneum is the creator of the ETN cryptocurrency and blockchain.

-13.2.1.
-Red Cube Marketing Limited a company registered in England and Wales under company number 11690042 with its registered office 51 The Stream Ditton, Aylesford, Kent ME20 6AG; and
+13.3.1.
+Red Cube Marketing Limited a company registered in England and Wales under company number 11690042 with its registered office 51 The Stream Ditton, Aylesford, Kent ME20 6AG (“RCM”) and is the provider of KYC and AML (Know Your Client and Anti Money Laundering) verification services to the AnyTask Platform and ETN-CWP; and

-13.2.3.
-Belgravia Trading Services Ltd a company registered in England and Wales under company number 11150341 with its registered office 51 The Stream Ditton, Aylesford, Kent ME20 6AG.
+13.3.3.
+Belgravia Trading Services Ltd a company registered in England and Wales under company number 11150341 with its registered office 51 The Stream Ditton, Aylesford, Kent ME20 6AG (“Belgravia”) and is the owner and licensor of the intellectual property rights in ETN and the AnyTask Platform.